netxms/netxms-doc/admin/object-management.rst

 collected and no pols are scheduled.

 Node can be deleted from NetXMS by :guilabel:`Delete` menu item.
 Node is not deleted synchronously, but it is scheduled node deletion.
-While node deletion interfaces,
+While node deletion all data bout this node is also collected(like metrics).

 If zones are enabled, then zone can be changed using :guilabel:`Change zone...` item.
 :guilabel:`File manager` will open agent file manager view.
 By default